IvanTyulyandin/Spec_Viterbi/README.md

 To check if memory leaks are present, you can pass
 `-v` option to this script to run tests with Valgrind.

-## Known issues

-Semantic equality test fails for the CUSP implementation due to accumulated error after evaluation reorder and floating point number representation in memory.